AltGr/opam-wiki/Creation-of-OPAM packages.md

 And that’s all the information you need to build an OPAM package.

-A minimum OPAM package is a directory containing three files, respectively *descr*, *opam*, and *url*.
-The name of the directory is `<package-name>.<package-version>`.
-In our case, the directory will thus be `ounit.1.1.2` and contain the following files:
+A minimum OPAM package is a directory containing three files: `descr`, `opam`, and `url`.
+The name of the directory defines the package name and version: `<package-name>.<package-version>`.
+In our case, the directory will be `ounit.1.1.2` and contain the following files:

 - `descr`